What is it?

 Who is it?

 Each session will be led by one of our soloists or directors, who will help you build confidence, work on niggles, and give you targeted one-to-one coaching.
-This year sessions will be led by Nicholas Mulroy, Mathew Brook, and Julia Doyle.
+This year sessions will be led by Matthew Brook, Julia Doyle, Jess Dandy and Mhairi Lawson.

 If you have any questions regarding the Voice Clinics, please email our Learning & Participation Manager, Lucia Capellaro on firstname.lastname@example.org.